 Jeff Brown manages the technical product development for Sabrient and Gradient Analytics.
 He has extensive experience as an IT project manager in several industries and multiple countries.
 Over the past 20 years he has served as project manager either on staff or as an independent contractor for, among others, Dell, Deloitte Consulting, IDEAglobal, AMD, Administaff, National Western Life Insurance, the US Department of State, and the US Department of Defense.

 Jeff holds an MBA from the University of Houston and a BS degree in computer science from Texas A&M University.>

 Rick Hoselton is in charge of Sabrient's IT operations.
 He has 40 years of experience in information technology, both as a software developer and software development manager.
 He began working with computers in 1968, while a student at Creighton University, in Omaha Nebraska.
 He was with Telescan, Inc. for 14 years, nine of which were spent managing Telescan’s Host Development Group.
 Most recently, Rick spent five years as a consultant and software developer for the Citadel Investment Group in Chicago.

 Sandra Bentley is in charge of corporate communications.
 She also one of Sabrient's founders.
 Her background spans more than twenty years in advertising, investor relations, and corporate communications.
 She is a coauthor, with David Brown, of four books on investing, including All About Stock Market Strategies (McGraw-Hill, June 2002).
 In 1997 she founded CyberInvest.com, which was named as one of the Web's top financial portals by Forbes and Fortune magazines.

-Sandra holds a BA degree in English from the University of Houston.
+Sandra graduated summa cum laude with a BA degree in English from the University of Houston.